geodynamics/aspect/doc/sphinx/user/cookbooks/teaching-setups.md

 ## Introduction to Geophysics

-*This section was contributed by Juliane Dannberg, based on the course &ldquo;Introduction to Geophysics&rdquo; at University of Florida.*
+*This section was contributed by Juliane Dannberg, based on the course "Introduction to Geophysics" at University of Florida.*

 The course is designed to teach general concepts of geophysics, and it includes the following cookbooks: